azimovhaas8/Fighter-s-Delight-Renovation-Project---WIP/README.md

 # Warriors-Delight-Renovation-Project-WIP

-Rework of existing buildings related to warriors of Illiac Bay.
+Rework of existing buildings related to warriors of Illiac Bay (Fighter Guilds & Knightly Orders).

-(All 7 blocks containing Fighter Guild building are done [excluding unused blocks]).
+(All Fighter Guilds building are done [excluding unused blocks]).

-(Added reworked block with Knightly Order building from Lainlyn [city of Syrius]).
+(All Knightly Orders building are done [excluding unused blocks]).

 [To install a WIP mod]: drag WorldData folder to your Streaming Assets directory (\DaggerfallUnity_Data\StreamingAssets\WorldData).